1jour1vin

 solar

-"Fans of the northern Rhône have found their favorite classic!"
+"Fans of Northern Rhône wines have found their favorite classic!"

-"In a slightly more modern style, the 2024 Saint-Joseph Olivaie offers aromas of ripe blackberries, blackcurrants, spicy wood, and violets on the nose.
-These notes linger on the palate, resulting in a medium- to full-bodied, concentrated, and complex Saint-Joseph that displays the incredible purity and finesse characteristic of the estate.
-It is ripe, balanced, and offers exceptional length on the palate."
+“With a slightly more modern style, the 2024 Saint-Joseph Olivaie offers aromas of ripe blackberries, blackcurrants, spicy oak, and violets on the nose.
+These notes carry through on the palate, resulting in a medium- to full-bodied Saint-Joseph that is concentrated and complex, displaying the incredible purity and finesse characteristic of the estate.
+It is ripe, balanced, and offers exceptional length on the palate.”
 (Jeb Dunnuck 2026)

 Buy your Coursodon wines at the best price in a private sale!